vazco/meteor-universe-collection/README.md

 ```
     var book =  Colls.Books.ensureUniDoc(book, Colls.Books.matchingDocument({title: String}));
 ```

+- `addErrorSupportToInserts(onErrorFn)`

+      Adds error support for all inserts on client side

+      It works like addErrorSupportToUpdates

+- `addErrorSupportToRemoves(onErrorFn)`

+       Adds error support for all removes on client side

+- `addErrorSupportToUpserts(onErrorFn)`

+       It works like addErrorSupportToUpdates

+- `addErrorSupportToAllWriteMethods(onErrorFn)`

+    Adds error callback to each one write methods

+    param onErrorFn (optional) If is not passed then UniUI.setErrorMessage

 - `observeCount(selector, callbacks)`
     Observe count for query.
 Establishes a live query that invokes callbacks when the count of results was changed.